 Learn Another Language.
 Students can better learn another language by studying abroad.
 Immersion in another language through study abroad is one of the best ways to gain proficiency in that language.

-Of all the S&P 500 companies, 75% have an international branch, but only 14% have directors or upper level management with international experience.
+Of all the S&P 500 companies, 75% have an international branch, but only 14% have directors or upper-level management with international experience.
 In our increasingly globalized world, companies are scrambling to find qualified employees with international experience.

 Skills attained through studying abroad: